To earn a JD degree, a student must:

 A cumulative grade average of 2.0 (C) or above is required by all LLM students at the end of their first year and at the end of every academic semester thereafter to continue their enrollment and to graduate from the School of Law.

 The Doctor of Juridical Science (SJD) Degree is designed for scholars and teachers of law and is most often obtained by international attorneys who are pursuing academic or high-ranking governmental careers in their home countries.
 The SJD is not a course-oriented degree but rather is directed towards scholarly research and producing a dissertation of publishable quality that contributes in an original manner to the law.
-SJD students must have a degree in law in their home country and an LLM degree from an ABA accredited law school.
+SJD students must have a degree in law in their home country and an LLM degree from an ABA-accredited law school.
 The Sr. Associate Dean for Academic Affairs and the Admissions Review Committee may grant an exception to allow a non-US LLM to be approved as part of the admissions requirements.

 To earn the SJD degree, a student must: